MalcolmorianVII/Core-Bioinfo/README.md

 `nextflow run main_pipeline.nf -entry ADD_SEQ_DATA`

-NB:To run the pipeline using **test data** specify the run mode as test.Make sure the test data starts with test keyword and the DATABASE_URL points to the test database.
+Note:To run the pipeline using **test data** specify the run mode as test.Make sure the test data starts with test keyword and the DATABASE_URL points to the test database.

 `nextflow run main_pipeline.nf -entry PROCESS_SEQ_DATA --mode test`